johngrib/vim-mac-dictionary/README.md

 ## How To Use

-* Place the cursor on a word and type `: MacDictWord` to find the dictionary.
+* Place the cursor on a word and type `:MacDictWord` to find the dictionary.
-* type `: MacDictQuery` and then type the word you want to search for, it will find the dictionary.
+* type `:MacDictQuery` and then type the word you want to search for, it will find the dictionary.

 You can register shortcuts in the following ways: